wilcoxlab/ohdsi-contrib-docker/readme.md

 ## Quickstart

-Use the following command to spin up Atlas.
+Use the following command to spin up Achilles.
 Make sure to change the values of the environment variables as needed.
 In the example below the database username and password are represented by `postgres:s3cret`.
 Data will be read from `ACHILLES_CDM_SCHEMA` and `ACHILLES_VOCAB_SCHEMA`, and the results will